 Financial Institutions Scan

 In 2020, BIO ran a gender scan of the Financial Institutions (FIs) in its portfolio, which represent about two-thirds of BIO’s direct investments.
 As these FIs involve most of the leaders, entrepreneurs, workers, and consumers directly impacted by BIO, they represent a huge potential to improve gender equality.
-The objective of this survey is to better understand where our clients stand in terms of gender equality, to raise awareness about the topic and to find out to which extent BIO could further support them in promoting gender equality.
+The objective of this survey is to better understand where our clients stand in terms of gender equality, to raise awareness about the topic, and to find out to what extent BIO could further support them in promoting gender equality.

-39 out of the 46 FIs in BIO’s 2019 portfolio participated to the survey.
-Among the respondents, there were 20 microfinance institutions (MFIs – institutions providing microloans), 11 commercial banks (institutions providing all banking services, but which are usually ring-fenced to SME loans) and 8 non-banking financial institutions (NBFIs – institutions mainly providing leasing microloans).
+39 out of the 46 FIs in BIO’s 2019 portfolio participated in the survey.
+Among the respondents, there were 20 microfinance institutions (MFIs – institutions providing microloans), 11 commercial banks (institutions providing all banking services, but which are usually ring-fenced to SME loans) and 8 non-banking financial institutions (NBFIs – institutions mainly providing leasing and microloans).